maryamrmz/shopping/README.md

 ## How run project?

-clone in your local using below bash:
+clone it in your local system using the below bash:

 ```bash
 git clone https://github.com/maryamrmz/Shopping.git